 git add <file1>: Add the specified file to the temporary area.

-git commit -m <message>: Submit content in temporary storage area to local repository. message is the submission description data.
+git commit -m <message>: Submit content in the temporary storage area to the local repository.
+The message is the submission description data.

 git commit <file1> -m <message>: Submit the specified files in the staging area to the local repository.